UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

 toc_mdlink: azs-how-create-scale-set.md
 ---

-# How to create a scale set using UKCloud Azure Stack portal
+# How to create a scale set using the UKCloud Azure Stack portal

 ## Overview